Canuck letter: Letter to the editor

 On Thursday, February 24, the Union Leader published a letter to the editor about Muskie.
 It was accompanied by a front-page editorial by Loeb, headlined "Sen. Muskie Insults Franco-Americans", which concluded with (in all capital letters), "We have always known that Senator Muskie was a hypocrite, but we never expected to have it so clearly revealed as in this letter sent to us from Florida."
 The letter itself appeared in the paper on the editorial page in its entirety.

 In a childish scrawl with poor spelling, the author of the letter claimed to have been present during a visit by Muskie and his staff to a drug rehabilitation center known as Seed House in Fort Lauderdale, Florida.
 Someone asked Muskie how he could understand the problems of African Americans when his home state of Maine had such a small black population.
-A member of Muskie's staff was said to have responded that the state did not have black people, but it did have "Canucks" (which the letter misspelled), and that Muskie laughed at the remark.
+A member of Muskie's staff was said to have responded that the state did not have black people, but it did have "Canucks" (which the letter misspelled), and Muskie was said to have laughed at the remark.
 In part, the letter read:

 He didn't have any in Maine a man with the Senator said.
 No blacks, but we have Cannocks [sic].
 What did he mean?
 We asked —Mr. Muskie laughed and said come to New England and see.

 While an affectionate term among Canadians today, "Canuck" is a term often considered derogatory when applied to Americans of French-Canadian ancestry in New England; a significant number of New Hampshire voters were of such ancestry.